-- -Considering personal circumstances. - -Considering granting temporary permission where alternative provision is likely in the future

-That approach reflects paragraph 36 onwards of Circular 30/2007(now superseded) and paragraph 58 onwards of the new Circular 005/2018.
+-Considering personal circumstances. -Considering granting temporary permission where alternative provision is likely in the future That approach reflects paragraph 36 onwards of Circular 30/2007(now superseded) and paragraph 58 onwards of the new Circular 005/2018.
 Section 38 of the Planning and Compulsory Purchase Act 2004 provide that determinations of applications for planning permission shall be made in accordance with the development plan unless material considerations indicate otherwise.
 Other considerations for Gypsy and Traveller site applications will usually include the impact on the surrounding area, the existing level of provision and need for sites which are evidenced as part of the Gypsy and Traveller Accommodation Assessment for the area.

-One option to address the objection is to suggest, that to ensure explicit consistency with the advice in 005/2018 Appendix B, that the Authority prefixes the criterion with 'where the proposal is in a location where housing development would not normally be permitted' This would address the specific issue highlighted by Welsh Government regarding placing restrictions on proposals that would not be placed on non-Gypsies and Travellers in Appendix B page 29 last reference to examples unacceptable criteria.
+One option to address the objection is to suggest, that to ensure explicit consistency with the advice in 005/2018 Appendix B, that the Authority prefixes the criterion with 'where the proposal is in a location where housing development would not normally be permitted'.
+This would address the specific issue highlighted by Welsh Government regarding placing restrictions on proposals that would not be placed on non-Gypsies and Travellers in Appendix B page 29 last reference to examples unacceptable criteria.
 It wouldn't however reconcile the obligations upon the planning authority and any Inspector to consider the matters set out in paragraph 58 onwards in the Circular.
 Note Paragraph 61 of the Circular also refers to needing to explore if there are alternative sites available before allowing proposals outside settlement boundaries.

-Policy 7 Countryside (TIER 5) (Strategy Policy) advises in criterion found in the Plan.
+Policy 7 Countryside (TIER 5) (Strategy Policy) advises in criterion 'm'.
+There is a need for a Gypsy and Traveller site in a countryside location (see Policy 51) which would be consistent with the suggested amendment above.
+Another option would be to delete the criterion and instead to cross refer in the reasoned justification to the need to comply in particular with requirements for submitting a planning application as set out in Circular 005/2018 which would cover requirements set out in paragraphs 58 to 69 of the Circular.
+Other cross referencing to national planning policy and guidance can be found in the Plan.

 A discussion at Examination to clarify what the expectations are from the Circular/WG would be helpful.
 Also to note in Criterion d) there is a typographical error 'and on site services and facilities' needs addressing.
 A focussed change is proposed.
 The site sustainability criteria in paragraph 37 of the new Circular against the Deposit Plan policy text and the wording is considered to be adequate.
 Proposals considered by the Authority tend to be one off proposals in countryside locations.
 The reference to ensuring that proposals are in proportion to settled communities (Good Practice Criteria- Annex B, paragraph 5) is unlikely to arise.
 Conclusion: The Authority would welcome a discussion on these matters at Examination.